FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/progressive-registration.md

 https://material.io/archive/guidelines/components/steppers.html

-Splitting up a registration form into steps allows you to ask for more data, but in a more friendly manner.
-Group the fields logically.
-Have the first form step be minimal, perhaps just an email address, so that potential users aren't frightened off.
+Splitting up a registration form into steps allows you to ask for more data, but with a lesser impact to the user experience.
+It also allows you to track the progress of the user, giving you more information about the user experience.
+Rather than a registration being an all or nothing proposition, you can now see where people fall out of the registration funnel.

+When creating the steps, group the fields logically.
+This allows you to provide an explanation of why you need this type of data.
+Keep the explanation short because people don't read online TBD.

+Have the first form step be minimal, such as simply an email address, so that potential users aren't frightened off.
 Once they take that first step, they'll be more committed to finishing LINK TBD.

 However, splitting a form up into steps means that you'll need to maintain some state across the form.
 You can keep that state in hidden form parameters or in the user's session.
 You could also keep it in the database and progressively add to the user's registration as they provide more information, but that means that any required information must be submitted on the first step, limiting the flexibility.